VR51/host-flash/README.md

 # What Host Flash™ Does
 Host Flash™ blocks computers from accessing content served by specific web hosts.
 These hosts, for example, could be reported malicious websites, known ad servers, adult websites or torrent sites.

+# Host Flash™ is interactive and configurable
+The interactive set-up program lets you control the host file firewall rules installed by Host Flash™ and lets you control the actions performed by Host Flash.

+Host Flash™ compiles and installs a blacklist of malware, adserver, tracker and cryptominer hosts.
+This prevents your computer making requests to domains (hosts) that could compromise your computer and privacy.
+You can choose the host lists to download and install.

+Host Flash™ will install your hosts file for you and provide an easy way for you to enable, disable and otherwise manage your system hosts file.

+Be aware that hosts file redirect rules can be bypassed by use of a VPN such as the one provided by the Opera browser or by a Tor browser.

 Host Flash™

-- downloads host name blacklists from any one or more of 11 host blacklist providers,
+- downloads host name / domain name blacklists from any of one or more of over 20 host blacklist repositories
-- merges those lists into one large compilation of bad hosts,
+- merges those lists into one large compilation of bad hosts
-- adds your custom bad hosts list into the mix (.hfblrc),
+- adds your customizable bad hosts blacklist into the mix (.hfblrc)
-- removes duplicate bad host entries from the compiled bad hosts list,
+- removes duplicate bad host entries from the compiled bad hosts list
-- comments out (unblocks) whitelisted hosts (.hfwlrc and .hfwlwrc),
+- removes whitelisted hosts from the compiled list (.hfwlrc and .hfwlwrc)
-- copies the hosts file that exists when Host Flash™ is first run to /etc/hosts.hf.original,
+- copies the hosts file that exists when Host Flash™ is first run to /etc/hosts.hf.original
-- copies successive hosts file replacements to /etc/hosts.hf.backup.
+- copies successive hosts file replacements to /etc/hosts.hf.backup
-- option to remove previously installed Host Flash™ firewall from the existing hosts file,
+- option to remove previously installed Host Flash™ firewall from the existing hosts file
-- retains the hosts file entries that already exist in the original hosts file so that the hosts file created by Host Flash™ does not remove your own custom hosts file edits (provided they are placed above the Host Flash header).
+- retains the hosts file entries that already exist in the original hosts file so that the hosts file created by Host Flash™ does not remove your own custom hosts file edits (provided they are placed above the Host Flash header)

-Host Flash™ is interactive.

-The interactive set-up program lets you control the host file firewall rules installed by Host Flash™ and control the actions performed by Host Flash.

-You will not be able to access sites blocked by Host Flash™.
-The exception to this rule is that a VPN can be used to bypass the firewall.
+- can be used in web server environments
+- the redirect IP address is configurable

 Run Host Flash™ regularly to keep your hosts file up-to-date with new bad hosts.